bdorninger/angular-svg/README.md

 - especially, if SVGs are complex
 - still allows individual styling of the referencing svgs
 - the proposed `ssvg.component` wrapper logic can also provide binary images (jpg, png)
+- styling bin images can be done with css-filters
 - won't interfere with the existing LIFO cache - albeit SVGs should not be converted to data Urls anymore

 ### --: